axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/get-information-about-disk-buffer-files-printing-content/_index.md

 ## Purpose

-This section describes printing the content of the disk-buffer files used in {{% productparam "name" %}}({{% productparam "abbrev" %}}).
+This section describes printing the content of the disk-buffer files used in {{% param "product.name" %}}({{% param "product.abbrev" %}}).

 ## Command syntax

-The command syntax for printing the content of the disk-buffer files used in {{% productparam "abbrev" %}} looks like the following:
+The command syntax for printing the content of the disk-buffer files used in {{% param "product.abbrev" %}} looks like the following:

 ```c